 Smiling young boy playing with colorful wooden building blocks

-A personalised approach to building skills, reducing challenging behaviours, and improving quality of life through 1:1 support.
+A personalised approach to reducing behaviours of concerns, building skills, and improving quality of life using evidence based, holistic care.

-Positive Behaviour Support is an evidence-based approach that focuses on helping individuals change unhelpful behaviours by using practical, goal-oriented and person-centred techniques.
+Positive Behaviour Support is an evidence-based approach that focuses on helping individuals reduce behaviours of concern by using practical, goal-oriented and person-centred techniques.
+It aims to understand the reasons behind behaviours and ways to meet a person’s needs through the development of a behaviour support plan.

 A young girl with braided hair playing a board game with a woman at a white table in a classroom setting.